fluxcd/helm-controller/docs/api/helmrelease.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastReleaseRevision is the revision of the last successful Helm release.</p>
+<p>LastReleaseRevision is the revision of the last Helm release.</p>
 </td>
 </tr>
 <tr>